 Numerous researches prove that to turn a certain activity into a habit, one must repeat it daily for a month.
 Of course, mindless scrolling through webpages in your phone is a lot more comforting, but allocating that time for learning the desired language is a contribution to attaining a successful future.

 Frank Hamilton has been working as a translator at translation service TheWordPoint.
-He is a professional writing expert in such topics as blogging, digital marketing and self-education.
-He also loves traveling and speaks Spanish, French, German and English.
+He is a professional writing expert at Writersquad UK in such topics as blogging, digital marketing, and self-education.
+He also loves traveling and speaks Spanish, French, German, and English.